oam-dev/rudr/docs/setup/install.md

 ## Running for Development

-Developers may prefer to run a local copy of the Scylla daemon.
+Developers may prefer to run a local copy of the Rudr daemon.
 To do so:

 1. Make sure the CRDs are installed on your target cluster
 2. Make sure your current Kubernetes context is set to your target cluster.
-Scylla will inherit the credentials from this context entry.
+Rudr will inherit the credentials from this context entry.
 3. From the base directory of the code, run `make run`.
-This will start Scylla in the foreground, running locally, but listening on the remote cluster.
+This will start Rudr in the foreground, running locally, but listening on the remote cluster.

 ## Appendix